xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 It seemed like a simple question that would not require a real book on CPU architecture to figure out.
-But when I checked blogs, Stackoverflow, Electronics Stackexchange, Wiki, etc, a typical explaination would just say “the CPU does the translation”.
+But when I checked blogs, Stackoverflow, Electronics Stackexchange, Wiki, etc, a typical explanation would just say “the CPU does the translation”.
-And if you look up how CPU works, what it can do, you get something like “the only thing a CPU does is just execution of instrucitons one by one…” So, does it mean that there are some instructions to perform the virtual-to-physical address translation?
+And if you look up how CPU works, what it can do, you get something like “the only thing a CPU does is just execution of instructions one by one…” So, does it mean that there are some instructions to perform the virtual-to-physical address translation?
 How come?
 At what moment do these instructions show up in the program then?